-Proper storage is the difference between a peptide that retains full potency and one that silently degrades into uselessness.
-Peptides are sensitive to temperature, light, moisture, and mechanical stress.
-This guide covers exactly how to store them at every stage - from arrival to the last injection.
+Proper storage is the difference between a research compound that retains full potency and one that silently degrades into uselessness.
+Compounds are sensitive to temperature, light, moisture, and mechanical stress.
+This guide covers exactly how to store them at every stage, from arrival to the last draw.

-Peptides exist in two fundamentally different storage states, and the rules change significantly between them:
+Compounds exist in two fundamentally different storage states, and the rules change significantly between them.

 |---|---|---|